 - Spread the Stollen in a thick rectangle.

-- Take the Marzipan, put a little bit of powdered sugar if it is too sticky and roll it gently until you have the same length of the Stollen.
+- Take the Marzipan, put a little bit of powdered sugar if it is too sticky, and roll it gently until you have the same length as the Stollen.
 Place in the middle of the length the Marzipan and fold the top half of the dough over the bottom half, leaving a one-inch strip of the bottom edge exposed.
 Let it rest for 30 min.

 After shaping (with or without Marzipan) and resting follow these steps: